blukatdevelopment/FPS_Framework/Planning/README.md

 	All features should be tested thoroughly to diagnose and resolve bugs.

 ## Interface Programming
+**Settings Menu**
+Make sure the following features exist
+- Field validation if necessary
+- Save button that gives confirmation upon success
+- Prepopulate existing fields

+Include the following fields for use
+- mouse_sensitivity_x SLIDER 0, 1
+- mouse_sensitivity_y SLIDER 0, 1
+- username
+- master volume SLIDER 0, 1
+- sfx volume SLIDER 0, 1
+- musc volume SLIDER 0, 1

 ## Network Programming

 ## Core Programming

+**SettingsDb**
+Settings Db should have the following features/methods
+- Use separate db file.
+- StoreSetting(name, value)
+- string RetrieveSetting(name)
+- First-time init

+**Session init settings**
+Session should initialize using settings provide by SettingsDb

+**Volume**
+-Speakers should use volume pulled from Session -Jukebox should use volume pulled from Session

+**Mouse sensitivity**
+ActorInputHandler should pull these settings from Session
 ## Gameplay Programming

 ## AI programming